infojam-james/Test-Cases/Investigations/investigations-6.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Opening an Investigation - Notification to injured Person
+#Opening an Investigation - Notification to Injured Person

 ##Description
 A user should receive an email confirming when an investigation is opened on an incident that happened to them.